CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

  * stabilize the archiving of CFD data

-The principal target of CGNS is data normally associated with compressible viscous flow (i.e., the Navier-Stokes equations), but the standard is also applicable to subclasses such as Euler and potential flows.
+The principal target of CGNS is data normally associated with compressible viscous flow (i.e., the Navier-Stokes equations).
+Still, the standard applies to subclasses such as Euler and potential flows.
 The CGNS standard addresses the following types of data.

  * Structured, unstructured, and hybrid grids